 - if the baby goes into distress during labour and needs to be delivered quickly

 - if the mother’s health deteriorates during labour (for example, elevated blood pressure, exhaustion, pre-eclampsia or eclampsia or other reasons)

 - very rare but extremely serious problems like cord prolapse (where the umbilical cord is pinched and oxygen to the baby cut off) or uterine rupture

-- if the baby moves into a position during labour that makes vaginal delivery difficult or dangerous
+- if the baby moves into a position during labour that makes vaginal delivery impossible, difficult or dangerous

 - very prolonged labour that does not seem to progress

 Before the operation, the area of your abdomen where the incision will be made (usually around the bikini line) will be shaved and swabbed to improve access and prevent cross-infection from the countless bacteria that live on your skin.
 You’ll be given an anaesthetic (either an epidural or a general anaesthetic.)
 A cannula is usually placed in your arm with a saline drip, to maintain your fluid levels (which usually stays in for around 24 hours), and a catheter inserted into your urethra to drain your bladder (this one stays in for around eight hours).
 Preparations for surgery may all happen in seconds if it’s a critical emergency.